winddweb/flask-webhook-server/readme.md

 122786: fix: more bugs it's insane #123 - Yifeng
 ```

+## Just in case

+if you don't know qq, please google it.

+You need an account, and probably a cellphone app installed before you can run qqbot.

 ## Setup

 Change the settings.conf before you start the server.